mdlacasse/Owl/README.md

 All calculations are indexed for inflation, which is either provided as a fixed rate, or through historical values, as are all other rates used for the calculations.
-These rates can be used for backtesting different scenarios by choosing *historical* rates, or by choosing *average* rates over a historical year range, or what I coined "*histochastic*" rates which are generated using the statistical distribution of observed historical rates.
+These rates can be used for backtesting different scenarios by choosing *historical* rates, or by choosing *historical average* rates over a historical year range, or what I coined "*histochastic*" rates which are generated using the statistical distribution of observed historical rates.